McNerdius/TailBlazor-Templates/README.md

 I hate CSS.
 Blazor + Tailwind CSS was the first combo i could stick with, retain sanity, and not throw the table across the room and give up learning web development for another six months or so - the cycle i'd been in since Angular 4.

 It takes a bit of tinkering to integrate the two with an optimal "inner loop" that takes advantage of the best both have to offer.
-All how-tos i've seen fall short of this level integration, basically showing off Tailwind CSS and... that's it.
-That's likely changed by now, but not by much if the "go to" YouTube conference talk falls short.
+All how-tos i've seen fall short of this level integration, basically demonstrating some Tailwind CSS and... that's it.
 As a noob, i feel like a jerk for even saying this, and that i have no business offering a template to a community more knowledgeable than i am.
 Yet the fact remains that all tutorials and how-to videos i've seen omit what i consider to be essentials in *any* Blazor + Tailwind CSS combo.
 So i put together this project for myself and the community.

 ---

 ## Fast forward

+I also hate XAML.
+Steve Sanderson's [WebWindow](https://blog.stevensanderson.com/2019/11/18/2019-11-18-webwindow-a-cross-platform-webview-for-dotnet-core/) project and subsequent rumors of "Blazor Desktop" got me quite giddy for the future of Blazor.
+However, "Blazor Hybrid" is a different beast entirely.

-All of this being said, Blazor is not the right tool for the sort of sites i'm building.
+Blazor has been great for learning, but it's not the right tool for the projects i'm working on.
 It's just too heavy.
 I've moved on to learning [Lit](www.lit.dev) (how did i not hear of this ages ago ?) for these bloggy / jamstack sorts of things.

-But i also hate XAML.
-Steve Sanderson's [WebWindow](https://blog.stevensanderson.com/2019/11/18/2019-11-18-webwindow-a-cross-platform-webview-for-dotnet-core/) project and subsequent rumors of "Blazor Desktop" got me quite giddy for the future of Blazor.
-However, "Blazor Hybrid" is a different beast entirely.

 So this leaves me with not much use for Blazor at the moment.
 I will get back to it, to supplement Lit-based sites, and keep my eye on [Blazor United](https://www.youtube.com/watch?v=kIH_Py8ytlY).

-Getting to the point: i'm trimming this project down to what it was originally: a single template based on `blazorwasm`, fully integrating the features of both Blazor and Tailwind CSS.
+Getting to the point: i'm trimming this project back down to what it was originally: a single template based on `blazorwasm`, fully integrating the features of both Blazor and Tailwind CSS.
 The differences between `blazorwasm` and `blazorserver`, etc are pretty straightforward - different paths, imports in different files, and so on.
 The pieces are the same, they just go in different places.

 I will still be maintaining this template and `tailblazor.dev`, as i do enjoy and use it sometimes, and always with Tailwind CSS.